What are the characteristics of a good mentor?

-The district provides professional oversight of the program at both LMS and LHS.
+The district provides professional oversight of the programs at both middle schools and high schools.
 Mentor Coordinators at each school although the community pays the salary as a gift to the school district.
 Coordinators screen, train, and interview mentors and students, and support their developing relationships through frequent check-ins.
 They also provide resources and on-going training to mentors.
-Matches are made after careful consideration at the discretion of the Mentor Coordinator and School district administrators.
+Matches are made after careful consideration at the discretion of the Mentor Coordinators and School District Administrators.

 What is the involvement of Partners for Schools?